protontypes/open-sustainable-technology/README.md

 - [patch-node](https://github.com/patch-technology/patch-node) - The road to global carbon-neutrality will be through programmatic compensation.
 - [co2.js](https://github.com/thegreenwebfoundation/co2.js) - A npm module for accessing the green web API, and estimating the carbon emissions from using digital services.
 - [nvidia-co2](https://github.com/kylemcdonald/nvidia-co2) - Adds gCO2eq emissions to nvidia-smi.
+- [The Low Impact Website ](https://github.com/Organic-Basics/ob-low-impact-website) - Reduces data transfer by up to 70% in comparison to our regular website.

 ## Energy System Assessment